Conjugate hyperbola: History

 The following property was described by Apollonius: let PP', DD' be conjugate diameters of two conjugate hyperbolas, Draw the tangents at P, P', D, D'.
 Then ... the tangents form a parallelogram, and the diagonals of it, LM, L'M', pass through the center [C].
 Also PL = PL' = P'M = P'M' = CD.
 It is noted that the diagonals of the parallelogram are the asymptotes common to both hyperbolas.
 Either PP' or DD' is a transverse diameter, with the opposite one being the conjugate diameter.

+In 1763 Roger Boscovich sketched conjugate hyperbolas as figure 13 in his illustrations for Theory of Natural Philosophy.

 Elements of Dynamic (1878) by W. K. Clifford identifies the conjugate hyperbola.

 In 1894 Alexander Macfarlane used an illustration of conjugate right hyperbolas in his study "Principles of elliptic and hyperbolic analysis".

 In 1895 W. H. Besant noted conjugate hyperbolas in his book on conic sections.

 In his 1896 book on Appolonius cited above, Thomas Heath introduced the configuration of conjugate hyperbolas and their various diameters as follows: "the determination of the conjugate hyperbola with two branches as the complete hyperbola which has a pair of conjugate diameters common with the original hyperbola, with the difference that the secondary diameter of the original hyperbola is the transverse diameter of the conjugate hyperbola, and vice versa."

 George Salmon illustrated a conjugate hyperbola as a dotted curve in this Treatise on Conic Sections (1900).
+Frederick S. Woods and Frederick H. Bailey defined conjugate hyperbolas in their Course of Mathematics (1907).

 In 1908 conjugate hyperbolas were used by Hermann Minkowski to demarcate units of duration and distance in a spacetime diagram illustrating a plane in his Minkowski space.

 The principle of relativity may be stated as "Any pair of conjugate diameters of conjugate hyperbolas can be taken for the axes of space and time".

 In 1957 Barry Spain illustrated conjugate rectangular hyperbolas.